From accommodation & food to facilities & activities, find out everything you need to know about staying at the rustic Glovers Atoll Resort, Belize.

 Then, without so much as a backward glance, she made her way back out into the sea & we made out way back to our tent.

-The whole process took around 1.5 hours & we felt very privileged to have witnessed the experience.
+The whole process took around 1.5 hours & we felt very privileged to have witnessed the experience – it was much better than releasing sea turtles at Barra de Santiago in El Salvador.

 The next night, around 7pm, another turtle came right up to one of the cabins & started the same process of laying eggs.